Polio Vaccines

 SINOVAC's sIPV polio vaccine was WHO-prequalified in June 2022 to prevent poliomyelitis from infection of types I, II, and III polioviruses. sIPV is available for purchase by United Nations agencies.

-Bio Farma bOPV Bivalent Type 1 & 3 Oral Poliomyelitis Vaccine
+Bio Farma bOPV Bivalent Type 1 & 3 Oral Poliomyelitis Vaccine.

-Novel Oral Polio Vaccine Candidates
+Novel Oral Polio Vaccine

 Bio Farma manufactures novel OPV candidates against polio types 1 and 3, and they are undergoing several clinical studies sponsored by PATH.